Friends of Scouting

 18% Other Income Money is also derived from special grants, foundations, and interest accrued from the Council’s Operating and Endowment Fund.

 14% Fundraising Events.
-The Council conducts special fundraising activities such as golf tournaments, popcorn sales, camp cards, and auctions.
+The Council conducts special fundraising activities such as camp cards, popcorn sales, and shoots.

 Our Money Goes To …